Patch page

 Simple: Shows the list of simple waveforms.
 In this category, next to the standard forms like Sine, Triangle, Saw, orSquare, you also find instrumental and atonal waveforms.

-New: Creates a new user waveform based on the waveform currently selected in the list.
-Absynth automatically switches to the Wave page with this new waveform loaded, so that you can further edit it.
+New: Creates a new user waveform based on the simple or morph waveform currently selected.
+Absynth automatically switches to the Wave page and selects this new waveform so that you can further edit it.

-Edit: This button is available only if a user waveform is selected in the list.
-Clicking Edit switches to the Wave page with the selected user waveform loaded, so that you can modify it.
+Edit: This button is available only if a user waveform is selected in the list, which is indicated by the brackets around the name.
+Clicking Edit switches to the Wave page and selects this user waveform so that you can modify it.

 Source modules

-The source modules can be inserted at the top of the channels A–C in the Patch page.
-The source modules are the only sound sources in Absynth.
-All other modules only modify the sounds produced by the source modules.
+The source modules can be loaded in the first slot at the top of the channels A, B, and C. The source modules are the only sound sources in Absynth.
+The other modules will modify the sounds produced by the source modules.

 The source modules can use different types of synthesis, which are grouped into three categories: